guzmanwolfrank/Python/README.md

 # Code-Snippets
-A collection of code shortcuts for future and current use.
+A collection of code, code shortcuts for future and current use.